The best NAS for Plex

 Connectivity

 Some NAS models feature an HDMI port that lets you connect the server to a TV or monitor.
-This is useful as you can then play the media stored on the NAS directly without having to stream it wirelessly on your home network.
+This is useful because you can then play media stored on the NAS directly, without having to stream it wirelessly over your home network.

 What is the best Plex server?

-There are plenty of options if you want the best NAS for home use, and you can choose between entry-level picks that have a single or two drive bays, and there are four-bay models that are designed to last.
+There are plenty of options if you want the best NAS for home use, and you can choose between entry-level picks with a single or two drive bays and four-bay models designed to last.

 Which Plex NAS should you buy?